Turn “They’ll never stop drinking”

 • hoped this time would be different

-Because underneath all of it, you know the truth:
+Underneath all of it, you know the truth:

 They can’t keep going like this.